-Administrative Training - \$2,500 Troop S is looking to add training for administrative staff to improve efficiencies and skills of current staff.
-The budget will be \$500 for each training, with a goal of 5 trainings throughout the year, and may include in-person seminars or online webinars.
+Administrative Training - \$8,000 Troop S is looking to add training for administrative staff to improve efficiencies and skills of current staff.
+The budget will be \$1000 for each employee, to include an attorney assigned to Troop S, with a goal of 2 trainings per person throughout the year.
+These may include in-person seminars or online webinars.